Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Conclusion

 Considering $f'$ as the derivative of $f$ and $\mathcal{F}\{\cdot\}$ as the Fourier transform, the proof unfolds with the following steps

 \ifshort { } \else

-\fi where (a) follows by expanding the norm over the entire real line and confining the derivative $f'$ within window $\mathcal{T}$ using the pulse function $1_{\mathcal{T}}(t)$, focusing the analysis on this interval. (b) holds by applying Parsval's Theorem \cite{papoulis1967limits}, considering that time-domain multiplication translates to frequency-domain convolution. (c) follows from the property that the Fourier transform of $f'$ is $j\omega\mathcal{F}{f}$. (d) is given since $f(t)$ is band-limited within $[-\Omega, \Omega]$, restricting its spectral components to this interval, and (e) results from reversing the convolution-multiplication relationship, transitioning back to the time domain.
-This completed the lemma proof. \end{proof}
+\fi where (a) follows from expanding the norm over the entire real line and restricting the derivative $f'$ to the window $\mathcal{T}$ using the pulse function $1_{\mathcal{T}}(t)$. (b) holds by applying Parseval's Theorem \cite{papoulis1967limits}, considering that time-domain multiplication corresponds to convolution in the frequency domain. (c) follows from the property that the Fourier transform of $f'$ is $j\omega \mathcal{F}{f}$. (d) is given since $f(t)$ is bandlimited within $[-\Omega, \Omega]$, so we have $\abs{\omega} \leq \Omega$.
+By the convolution property in the frequency domain, define $G(\omega,\tau) = \mathcal{F}\{f\}(\tau) \mathcal{F}\{1_{\mathcal{T}(t)}\}(\omega - \tau)$.
+Taking the squared magnitude (i.e., the squared norm in the frequency domain), we obtain } Note that the factor $j$ has $\abs{j}=1$ and hence does not affect the magnitude.
+Since $f(t)$ is bandlimited, the integration variable $\tau$ in the convolution is confined to $\abs{\tau} \leq \Omega$.
+Thus, the integrand can be directly bounded by $\Omega$, allowing us to factor out $\Omega^2$ from the norm. (e) results from reversing the convolution-multiplication relationship, transitioning back to the time domain.
+This completes the proof of the lemma. \end{proof}